AlmeroSteyn/AlmeroSteyn.github.io/_pages/about.markdown

 ![Author Photo](/css/images/avatar.jpg){: .author-photo}
 {: refdef}

 I am Almero Steyn and I am crazy about Angular.
 Let's get that straight.
-Hey, I am an Angular Engineer, Angular Trainer and am part of the
+Hey, I am an Angular Engineer and Angular Trainer.
-Angular 2 Docs Authoring team.
 That's a lot of Angular every day!

 I am also wild about <a href="https://en.wikipedia.org/wiki/Accessibility" target="_blank">a11y</a> and my specific mission is to help people build accessible websites in Angular.